Hi!

 Sacred land.

-Because this has been my life: the unseen weaving itself into the obvious, over and over again.
-Nothing has ever felt coincidental or accidental.
+Because this has been my life: The unseen weaving itself into the obvious, over and over again, I’ve come to know

 or for finding my birthfather.